Everything ‘Frozen’ at Walt Disney World

 Everything Frozen at Magic Kingdom

-The Frozen sisters can be found daily at Magic Kingdom in two different spots.
-While they don’t have a formal meet here there is still a good opportunity to see them up close.
+Both of the Frozen sisters are usually available daily at Magic Kingdom.
+Unfortunately, they don’t have a formal meet-and-greet at the park.
+However, there is a good opportunity to see them up close.

-Anna and Elsa also both make an appearance in Mickey’s Royal Friendship Faire.
-The performance is held multiple times per day on the castle stage, and it’s a great opportunity to see them.
+Anna and Elsa also appear in Mickey’s Magical Friendship Faire.
+The performance is held multiple times per day on the castle stage, and it’s an excellent opportunity to see the sisters.

 Frozen Extra-Ticketed Events at Disney World

 From time to time, there are a few special offerings celebrating Frozen at Walt Disney World.
 In the past, we saw the Frozen Dessert Party at Epcot.